Richard Bernard Moore

-Richard Bernard Moore (born February 20, 1965) is an American man on death row in South Carolina.
+Richard Bernard Moore (February 20, 1965 – November 1, 2024) was an American man who was executed in South Carolina by lethal injection for murder.
 He was convicted of the September 1999 murder of James Mahoney, a convenience store clerk, in Spartanburg, South Carolina.
-Moore's case received international attention when he was scheduled for execution and opted to be executed by firing squad under the state's new controversial capital punishment laws.
-Moore was set to become the first person to be executed in South Carolina in over a decade, as well as the first person in the state to be executed via firing squad.
+In 2022, Moore's case received international attention when he was scheduled for execution and opted to be executed by firing squad under the state's new capital punishment laws.
+He was set to become the first person executed in South Carolina in over a decade and the first to be executed by firing squad in the state.
 However, his execution was stayed by the South Carolina Supreme Court on April 20, 2022.

+In September 2024, South Carolina resumed executions.
+Freddie Eugene Owens, executed by lethal injection, became the first person to be executed by the state in over thirteen years.
+On November 1, 2024, Moore was also executed by lethal injection, becoming the second person executed since executions resumed.
+Although Moore had selected the firing squad as his preferred method of execution in 2022, he ultimately chose lethal injection as his preferred method in 2024.
+Ultimately, the first person in South Carolina to be executed by firing squad was Brad Sigmon on March 7, 2025.

 Early life

-Moore was born on February 20, 1965, and grew up in Michigan.
+Moore was born on February 20, 1965, and grew up in Detroit, Michigan.
 He struggled with drug addiction and turned to robbery to support his drug habit.
 In the 1980s, he was convicted of burglary and weapons charges.
 In 1991, he moved with his partner, Lynda Byrd, from Michigan to Spartanburg, South Carolina.
 The two later had two children together.

 In 1991, Moore punched Michelle Crowder in the neck while trying to steal her purse in Spartanburg, then kicked her repeatedly in the head and back after she fell on the purse.
 When Crowder's fiancé came to help her, Moore beat the man so severely that he had to be hospitalized.
 Crowder would later testify at the sentencing phase of Moore's murder trial.

 Another Spartanburg resident, Valerie Wisniewski, said that Moore robbed her as she was working in a shoe store.
 In 1997, Moore also pleaded guilty to assault and battery of a high and aggravated nature for attacking a woman.